Center for Diabetes and Cardiometabolic Health – CDCH

 Can Fatty Liver Be Reversed?

-Yes.
-Simple fatty liver can often be reversed through lifestyle changes.
+Simple fatty liver disease may often improve through lifestyle changes.

-Weight loss of 7-10% can significantly reduce liver fat.
-Regular exercise and a healthy diet help shrink the liver and restore function.
+Losing 7–10% of body weight may help reduce liver fat.
+Regular exercise and a healthy diet may help improve liver health and metabolic function.

-Even in NASH/MASH cases, progression can be slowed or stopped with proper treatment.
+Even in NASH/MASH cases, disease progression may be slowed with proper treatment.

 Life expectancy with fatty liver disease depends on early detection and management.
-Patients who address the condition early typically have excellent outcomes.
+Patients who address the condition early often experience better long-term outcomes.

 Who Treats Fatty Liver Disease?

-Fatty liver is typically managed by gastroenterologists or hepatologists—doctors who specialize in digestive and liver disorders.
+Fatty liver is typically managed by gastroenterologists or hepatologists—physicians specializing in digestive and liver disorders..

-In some cases, an endocrinologist may help manage related metabolic conditions like diabetes.
+In some cases, an endocrinologist may also assist in managing related metabolic conditions like diabetes.

-At Center of Diabetes and Cardiometabolic Health (CDCH), our board-certified gastroenterologists are experienced fatty liver specialists serving Daly City and the Bay Area.
+At Center for Diabetes and Cardiometabolic Health (CDCH), our board-certified gastroenterologists are experienced in managing fatty liver disease and metabolic liver conditions.

 Frequently Asked Questions

 NAFLD is the umbrella term for fatty liver not caused by alcohol.
-NASH (the medical term for inflamed fatty liver) has been replaced by the term MASH, which better reflects the metabolic nature of the disease.
+NASH (the medical term for inflamed fatty liver) has been replaced by the term MASH, whichbetter reflects the metabolic causes associated with the condition.

 Meet Our Liver Specialists in Daly City

-Experienced, compassionate physicians dedicated to your liver health
+Experienced, compassionate physicians focused on liver and metabolic health care

 Board-Certified Gastroenterologist